dd2333/DDPhotoAlbum/README.md

 License
 -----------------------------------
-  AFNetworking is released under the MIT license.
+  DDPhotoAlbum is released under the MIT license.
 See LICENSE for details.<br />